-David Clay Large is currently a professor at the Fromm Institute, University of San Francisco, and a Senior Fellow at the Institute of European Studies, U.C.
-Berkeley.
-Previously he has taught at Berkeley, Smith College, Montana State University, and Yale University, where he was also Dean of Pierson College.
+David Clay Large is currently a professor at the Fromm Institute, University of San Francisco, and a Senior Fellow at the Institute of European Studies, UC Berkeley.
+Previously he taught at Berkeley, Smith College, Montana State University, and Yale University, where he was also Dean of Pierson College.

 Over the course of his forty-year career as a teacher and scholar, Large has been awarded major fellowships from many institutions, including the Woodrow Wilson Foundation, the Ford Foundation, the Fulbright Foundation, the National Endowment for the Humanities, the Morse Faculty Fund of Yale University, and the German Marshal Fund.

 An avid skier and hiker, Large divides his time between San Francisco and Bozeman, Montana.
 He is married to Margaret Wheeler, a UCSF clinical professor; he has a son, Joshua, who teaches Latin American History in Colombia, and a daughter, Alma Esmeralda.